 Do you have new fiberglass windows?
-Or maybe you’ve moved into a home with fiberglass windows and you have no experience with cleaning this type of window.
+Or maybe you’ve moved into a home with fiberglass windows and you have no experience with cleaning these types of windows.
 There are some specifics to cleaning fiberglass windows properly in order to avoid damaging them in the process, but overall it is very easy.

 The concept of fiberglass windows may be deceiving, but they are still made of glass.
 Only the window frame and material that encases the glass within each sash is fiberglass.
 It is one of the toughest window materials available.
 Fiberglass will not rot, warp, or fade over time.
 It only requires minimal maintenance in the form of an occasional cleaning.